devbali/baligenie/README.md

 # Enter sources here
 ```
 - Lines beginning with "#" or empty lines are not interpreted
-- Each line should contain the title of the feed (which will be the name of the folder) and the link to the RSS feed
+- Each line should contain the title of the feed (which will be the name of the folder) and the link to the RSS feed, seperated by a tab
 - While the title is not neccessary, it is strongly recommended.
 You may enter just the link

 ## What it does